aldur/aldur.github.io/_posts/2025-10-29-nixos-baguette-images-in-chromeos.md

 can use a hardware key to prove my physical presence and login as `root`, but an attacker cannot automatically escalate privileges.

+## Conclusion

+Getting Baguette and NixOS to work together required a bit of trial and error to build the image in the right format, figure out a few quirks, and adapt to ChromeOS' CLI updates.
+I am now satisfied with the result: I wrote this blog post from Baguette and I couldn't tell the difference from LXC.

+I don't run Kubernetes (which seems to be one of the biggest pain point for LXC users), but Baguette improves a few things for me as well:

+1. Attaching a USB hardware key to a Baguette VM does [not hold an exclusive lock]({% link _micros/fido2-almost-works-in-linux-on-chromeos.md %}) on it, so I can use it _both_ in Baguette and in ChromeOS (as a passkey) at the same time.
+1. Running a true VM might make it easier to implement [ephemeral storage][18].
+1. Using `crosh` + `vsh` as a terminal makes it easy to attach/detach USB devices and manage the VM itself without breaking _flow_ when switching from "Terminal".
+I could have done the same with LXC containers, but I didn't know about the `vsh` command.

 Thanks for reading, and 'til next time! 👋

 ---